orientechnologies/orientdb-docs/Stress-Test-Tool.md

 * the _t_ parameter sets the number of threads that will be launched.
 Every thread will execute the complete operationSe.
 If not present, it defaults to 4.
 * the _x_ parameter sets the number of operations to be included in a transaction.
 This value must be lesser than the number of creates divided by the threads number and the iterations number.
 If the _x_ parameter is not present, all the operations will be executed outside transactions.
 * the _o_ parameter sets the filename where the results are written in JSON format.
-* the _n_ parameter sets the number of iterations to execute (where every iteration is a whole OperationSet executed by _n_ executors).
-If not present, it defaults to 10.
+* the _d_ parameter sets the base directory for writing the plocal da
 * the _s_ parameter defines which and how many operations to execute.
 It is in the form of C#R#U#D#, where the '#' is a number:
  * C1000 defines 1000 Create operations
  * R1000 defines 1000 Read operations